OutSystems/docs-bestpractices/src/infrastructure-management/design-infrastructure/scaling-ha-servers.md

 <div class="info" markdown="1">

-The information in this article applies only to OutSystems self-managed infrastructures.
+**Important:** The information in this guide applies only to OutSystems Platform on-premises or private cloud deployments.

 </div>